JayadharGj/QuickGunGame/README.md

 # QUICKGUN GAME
-A small Android game built for learning / adapting of design patterns / architectures - MVC , MPC , MVVM
+A Android game built for learning / adapting of design patterns / architectures - MVC , MPC , MVVM

 a dice roll and shooting game.